noahbaculi/line-string-cat-toy/README.md

 espup install
 ```

-- Source environment variables in each shell or in shell profile.
+- Source environment variables in each shell or in shell profile:

 ```shell
 . $HOME/export-esp.sh
 ```